 Check Vehicle Recalls Free

-Enter your VIN number to check for recalls that may affect your vehicle.
-If you do not have a VIN number click on the VEHICLE tab below to check for open recalls by manufacturer.
+Enter your VIN to check for recalls that may affect your vehicle.
+If you do not have a VIN, click on the VEHICLE tab below to check for open recalls by the manufacturer.

-- You may not receive a recall letter if owners were recently changed or you moved and the dealer has your old address in the file.
-Print the recall letter from online and visit the nearest dealer.
+You may not receive a recall letter if owners were recently changed or moved and the dealer has your old address in the file.
+Print the recall letter online and visit the nearest dealer.
 They will still honor the recall.

-- The data on recalls comes directly from the National Highway Traffic Safety Administration, an agency of the U.S. federal government, part of the Department of Transportation.
+The data on recalls comes directly from the National Highway Traffic Safety Administration, a U.S. federal government agency, part of the Department of Transportation.